Resources

 We hope we helped you learn the basics of starting a co-op.
 Starting any business is a complicated process that demands careful planning and consideration.
 It also requires the help of other individuals who are as dedicated to your mission as you are.
 At NCBA CLUSA, we are passionate about promoting the cooperative business model and Building an Inclusive Economy.

-If you have more questions, we’re here to help.
-Browse our site to learn more about cooperatives and how we advocate for co-ops around the world or reach out to us so we can assist you.
-If you’re ready to join our mission to advance, promote and defend cooperative businesses, become a member today.
+If you have questions, we’re here to help.
+Browse our site to learn more about cooperatives and how we advocate for co-ops around the world, or reach out to us.
+We would be happy to assist you.
+If you’re ready to advance, promote and defend cooperative businesses, become a member today.

 Share This Post